grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 ### Copy link to log line

-> To be implemented in logs data frame as field
+> Must be implemented in the data frame as a field

 [Copy link to log line]({{< relref "../../../../explore/logs-integration/#copy-link-to-log-line" >}}) is a feature that allows you to generate a link to a specific log line for easy sharing or reference.
 This feature is supported for data sources that produce log data frames with `id` field.